 How long does it take for acrylic paint to dry?

-In general, it takes 10-30 minutes for acrylic paint to touch dry – I will explain below what does it mean – and about 12-24 hrs to be fully cured.
+In general, it takes 10-30 minutes for acrylic paint to touch dry – I will explain below what it means – and about 12-24 hrs to be fully cured.
 For fast-drying acrylic paint it can take less than 10 minutes, for slow-drying acrylics it can take up to 1h to be dried to touch.

 Acrylic paint is water-based.
 The paint composition defines the main characteristics of the acrylics and the drying time of the paint.